GrahamJoonsar/SlugLang/README.md

 Next, whatever the user inputted is outputted by `print`.

-Finally, the string literal `$"!"` is outputted with a newline using `println`.
+Finally, the string literal `"!"` is outputted with a newline using `println`.

 File:

 [greeting.slug](Examples/greeting.slug)

 #### Notes:

-All string literals must be preceded with a `$`.
-This is so strings aren't confused with variable names

 Variables do not have to be declared before use.
 This is because of how variables are stored in the interpreter.